rodekruis/DEH-Admin-Manual/README.md

 4. Go to 'Users and groups'
 5. '+ Add user/group'
 6. Select the user that should have access to EspoCRM
-7. Select the base role of that user in EspoCRM (Agent or Supervisor)
+7. Select the default role of that user in EspoCRM
-8. When this new users logs in to the EspoCRM part of DEH for the first time, a user will be automatically created in EspoCRM with Agent or Supervisor teams permissions.
-If you want to give other permissions to this user (e.g. add the Team 'First Aid' to this user), you should go EspoCRM -> Administration -> Users -> Teams: add relevant Teams
->[!NOTE]
->The 'role' field in the user of EspoCRM should not be configured.
-The user inherits roles from the Teams where the user is assigned to.
-So you only have to assign Teams to a user and not roles.
-The Teams will have the correct roles attached.
+8. Go to EspoCRM and add this user manually but **don't **send a password via email.
+Password will be done via SSO instead.
+Add a specific role to this user.
 10. You can add other information as well (e.g. Name, Title, phone nr, gender, avatar), but these are usually not mandatory
 11. Click the 'Save' button.